 It is expected that congregations and agencies offer a paid sabbatical/extended study leave for their rostered minister(s).
 The Bishop and our Florida-Bahamas Synod expects that each full time rostered minister receive two months of paid sabbatical leave after each four years of service in the same ministry setting.
 Florida-Bahamas Synod policy is that sabbatical time should be devoted to rest, personal study and reflection, and (and/or) study that will directly benefit the ministry setting.
-It is recommended that the rostered minister and congregation collaborate in the planning and development of the sabbatical leave in order to maximize the value for both rostered minister and congregation.
-The sabbatical leave in any fiscal or calendar year is to be considered separate leave for specific sabbatical purposes and that all current benefits for the calendar/fiscal year in which the sabbatical leave is taken.
+It is recommended the rostered minister and congregation collaborate in the planning and development of the sabbatical leave in order to maximize the value for both rostered minister and congregation.
+The sabbatical leave in any fiscal or calendar year is to be considered a separate leave for specific sabbatical purposes and that all current benefits, including vacation, for the calendar/fiscal year in which the sabbatical is taken, remain for that calendar/fiscal year.